 The Silent Space

-From 1st July we will be providing two Silent Spaces in the gardens at Tremenheere:
+There are two Silent Spaces in the gardens at Tremenheere:

 The James Turrell Skyspace at the top of the garden is a quiet, enveloping space where the visitor’s eye is drawn upwards to the sky.
 The elliptical opening in the roof frames clouds as they drift past or perhaps a bird as it flies silently overhead.

 The Chelsea Garden area, by Darren Hawkes, is made of a series of slate platforms that overlook the lower pond area of the garden.
 Dragonflies can be seen flitting across the water.
 A majestic willow catches the sunlight and time slips quietly by.

 - Web link: www.tremenheere.co.uk

 For opening times please check the Garden's website.